SIRS & Incidents

 Incident Reported

 A staff member reports a serious incident.
-The system auto-classifies priority and calculates the ACQSC notification deadline.
+The system suggests the priority for review and calculates the ACQSC notification deadline.

 Deadline Countdown